lmclatch/ASPA/docs/acess.rst

 The following tables are specified metadata tables used to support the main data table.
-Accompaned by a decsiption of American Samoan specific example of what each field corresponds too.
+Accompanied by a description of American Samoan specific examples of what each field corresponds to.

 Sites
 -------------